Table of Contents

 There are two areas I’ve really omitted to mention at all, the Gisborne District and the Manawatu, the heart of the north island.
-It’s not that there’s nothing to see there, but usually people pass Gisborne, out on the east coast, by in favour of visiting Rotorua and Taupo inland.
+It’s not that there’s nothing to see there, but usually people bypass Gisborne, out on the east coast, in favour of visiting Rotorua and Taupo inland.
 The Manawatu is actually more along the beaten track, except usually people pass straight through without even realising!

 Gisborne District (East Coast)